 Provide routine immunizations for uninsured and under insured persons 2 months of age and older.
-Three clinics are held each month at the County Office Building.
+Two clinics are held each month at the County Office Building.
 Persons with insurance will be referred to their primary care provider.

 What to Bring to Immunization Visit

 Bring your insurance card if advised to do so at the time an appointment is made.
 Your immunization record, this is a record that was given to you in which the doctor's office or clinic has written the immunizations that were given.
 An immunization record is started when a child receives his/her first vaccination and should be updated at each vaccination visit.